oniaz/depi-task-management/api/readme.md

 ### Employee Routes

 - **GET** `/api/employee/tasks`
-  Retrieves a list of all tasks assigned to the employee.
+  Retrieves a list of all tasks assigned to the employee with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).

 - **GET** `/api/employee/tasks/:id`
-  Retrieves a specific task assigned to the employee by ID.
+  Retrieves a specific task assigned to the employee by ID with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).

 - **PATCH** `/api/employee/tasks/:id`
   Updates the status of a specific task by ID.